genropy/genropy_saved/docs/genro/webpage_elements/form/form_validations/index.rst

         validate_nodup = True

-    Check if users insert a field that is already saved in the database, and validate the form if and only if the string is NOT being already saved.
+    A validation that avoid having duplicates: it checks if the user insertion is already saved in the database, and validates the form if and only if the user input is NOT being already saved.

 .. _validate_notnull: